trevorhauter/nvtrev/README.md

 - [nerdcommenter](https://github.com/preservim/nerdcommenter) - To easily be able to comment out lines
 - [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) - To help us navigate the file tree whenever we need it
 - [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) - For syntax highlighting!
-- [sainnhe/everforest](https://github.com/sainnhe/everforest) - Because every IDE needs a beautiful theme!
+- [packer](https://github.com/wbthomason/packer.nvim) - This is how we grab all the other packages!
 - [symbols-outline](https://github.com/simrat39/symbols-outline.nvim) - To know where you are in your file (I'm not really sure about this one honestly.
 Good chance I remove it)
 - [Telescope](https://github.com/nvim-telescope/telescope.nvim) - To help us find the files we need
 - [undotree](https://github.com/mbbill/undotree) - To visualize the history of our files (I've never used this)